DTDtech/React-Product-Ganache-Metamask/README.txt

 This project uses Ganache and Metamask for blockchain and smart contract development.
-Firstly, connect to a Ganache account.
-Then, add a network manually on Metamask with the RPC
+Firstly, do npm install and connect to a Ganache account.
+Then, add a network manually on
-Server and Network ID from the Ganache account.
-Then, use the solidity file "SlothCoin" from the SmartContract folder, compile and deploy it in Remix IDE using Injected Provider -
+Metamask with the RPC Server and Network ID from the Ganache account.
+Then, use the solidity file "SlothCoin" from the SmartContract folder, compile and deploy it in Remix IDE using Injected Provider - Metamask.
-Metamask.
 Finally, copy the deployed contract address and replace it with the contractAddress constant inside App.js.
 You're ready.